ferrocene/ferrocene/ferrocene/doc/user-manual/src/rustfmt/cli.rst

       Short option: ``-l``.

       Prints the names of mismatched files that were formatted.
-Prints the names of files that would be formatted when used with ``--check`` mode.
+Prints the names of files that would be formatted when used with ``--check``.

    .. cli:option:: --config [key1=val1,key2=val2...]